mmoth-kurtis/MMotH-Fenics-UK/docs/pages/getting_started/installation/installation.md

 |  |  +-- local/
 |  |  +-- shared/
 ```
-and the contents of the MMotH-Vent will be located under the ```shared``` directory.
+and the contents of the MMotH-Vent repository will be located under the ```shared``` directory.
 Verify that the container has been created by executing the following at the command line:
 ```
 docker ps -a
 ```
-This displays something similar to the following, showing all containers created on the local machine.
+This displays a list of all containers created on the local machine.
 ![List of containers](docker_display_images.png)
 Once the container has been created, it needs to be started.
-Use the following command and replace "Container ID" with the created container's ID which can be found from the previous command.
+Using "Container ID" from the previous command,
 ```
 docker start [CONTAINER_ID]
 ```